sail-sg/oat-zero/README.md

 ### Reproducing Oat-Zero

-TODO: add links to sec 3.1 and 3.2

-To reproduce the results of Oat-Zero at Sec.
-3.1, run:
+To reproduce the results of Oat-Zero on Countdown task (Sec.
+3.1 in our [blog](https://oatllm.notion.site/oat-zero)), run:

 ```console
 bash training/run_grpo.sh
 ```

-To reproduce the results at Sec.
+To reproduce the results in Sec.
 3.2, please follow the instructions in [simpleRL/train](https://github.com/hkust-nlp/simpleRL-reason/tree/main/train).

 ## Acknowledgement